-- 5. Present: - > We can adapt or modify the protocol we just used in order to train students to provide feedback and commentary on their own work and the work of their peers. - ➤ We can provide students with exemplary models of products or performances, along with products or performances that are not exemplary, and have the students work in groups to determine what makes an exemplary product or performance. - > What other strategies can you think of that will help students become adept at self-assessing their own work in order to adjust and improve that work?
-[Allow time for participants to respond.] - 6.
-Present: - When asked how anyone could possibly have the time to provide and solicit effective commentary, Grant Wiggins responded that "the rush to teach results in less learning."
-He added that we should not confuse "coverage" with "everyone getting it," and that rather than re-teaching whenever a student does not get it, we should be providing more feedback and commentary, more assessment for learning. - > Indirectly, Wiggins is affirming the importance of conceptual teaching and learning. - > Our ultimate goal should be our own planned obsolescence-to help our students become proficient enough in assessing and adjusting their own learning that they no longer need us! - 7.
+- 4. Present: - When asked how anyone could possibly have the time to provide and solicit effective commentary, Grant Wiggins responded that "the rush to teach results in less learning."
+He added that we shouldn't confuse "coverage" with "everyone getting it," and that rather than reteaching whenever a student doesn't get it, we should be providing more feedback and commentary, more assessment for learning. - Indirectly, Wiggins is affirming the importance of conceptual teaching and learning. - Our ultimate goal should be our own planned obsolescence-to help our students become proficient enough in assessing and adjusting their own learning that they no longer need us! - 5.
 Present: Providing feedback and commentary so that students learn to self-assess and self-adjust may be another change in mindset for many of us.
-As such, we may experience frustration as we venture beyond our comfort zones; but the results of an effective feedback/self-assessment system speak for themselves.
+As such, we may experience frustration as we venture beyond our comfort zones; but the results of an effective feedback/self-assessment system speak for themselves. - Slide 6.
+Show slide.